Statistics Involving Truck Accidents in the United States

 Fatal crashes often occur in rural areas in the daytime during the weekdays.
 During the weekends, statistics show that most crashes occur during the nighttime hours.
 In 71% of fatalities involving a large truck crash, the occupant of the other vehicle is the individual who dies as a result of the crash.

 Trucking companies have a responsibility to ensure their drivers are safe on the roadways.
 Drivers need to be trained and provided with safety regulations so that they adhere to driving protocols.
 Drivers must stop to sleep and rest in order to be safe while on the roadways.
-Many accidents could have been avoided if the driver had stopped to rest instead of continuing a route on little to no sleep.
+Many accidents could have been avoided if the driver had stopped to rest instead of continuing a route with little to no sleep.

 When an accident takes place with a large truck, the driver or the company that owns the vehicle may be at fault.
 Trucking companies are not only responsible for the training of drivers, but also the maintenance of the vehicles.
 When a vehicle is not maintained it can cause an issue that can result in a crash.